Prague (1992 film): Production

-Prague cost £2 million to produce, the funding coming from France and several other countries.
+Prague cost £1.9 million to produce, the funding coming from France and several other countries.
 Its Scottish producer was Christopher Young.
-Over two financial years, the Scottish Film Production Fund (1982-97) invested £130,000 in the film.
+Over two financial years, the Scottish Film Production Fund (1982–97) invested £130,000 in the film.
 The BBC contributed around £500,000 to the budget under its Screen Two commissioning strand.

+Reception

+The film grossed £16,000 in the United Kingdom.